baamenabar/cv/_includes/cv.md

 ### May 2006 – April 2013: VOXEL DISEÑO / MEDULA DISEÑO

 Client services agency dedicated to Graphic Design, inteactive design and web development.
 Branch of Voxel Multimedia.
-On April of 2009 one partner sold his part to us and we became *Médula Diseño*.
+On April of 2009 one partner sold his part to my wife and me and we became *Médula Diseño* where my wife Violeta Sánchez E. does most of the design job and I the development.

 **Charge:** Partner and Senior Developer.